paul-hammant/tbd/content/5-min-overview/index.md

 with something just stabilized from the trunk.
 Perhaps they can do it in less than, an hour.
 The rule though, is never break the build, and always be ready for that CIO-commanded disruption to plans.

-A key facilitating concept here in that Trunk Based Development teams **exclusively** either [release directly from the trunk](/release-from-trunk/)
+#### Where releases happen

-(or a tag made on the trunk), or they make a [branch from the trunk for the specifically for the actually releasing](/branch-for-release/).
+A key facilitating rule here is that Trunk Based Development teams exclusively **either** release directly from the trunk - see [release from trunk](/release-from-trunk/), **or** they make a branch from the trunk for the specifically for the actually releasing.
+See [Branch for release](/branch-for-release/).
 Teams with a higher release cadence do the former, and those with a lower release cadence to the latter.

 ### Checking out / cloning